 By Train to Barcelona: An alternative is to head into Girona by bus or taxi then take one of the frequent trains that run to Barcelona Sants station.
 You can find train timetables for the Girona to Barcelona train route in English on the RENFE Website.
 A taxi into Girona takes about 30 minutes.

 Girona Airport Car Rental: Girona is an easy destination from which to collect a rental car and drive to the Costa Brava without any traffic problems.
 However, it isn’t worthwhile driving into Barcelona because of the traffic problems you’ll run into and the overnight cost of parking.
-Economy Car Hire are highly recommended for rentals from Girona Airport.
+Zest Car Rental are highly recommended for rentals from Girona Airport.
 You can get a live quote from the search box below.

 Girona Hotels – Best Places to Stay